openoms/joininbox/prepare_remote_node.md

 #### Create a Hidden Service to forward the bitcoin RPC port

+On the RaspiBlitz since v1.4 there is a script to create a hidden service:
+    `./config.scripts/internet.hiddenservice.sh bitcoinrpc 8332 8332`

+Alternatively proceed manually:

 1) #### Open the Tor configuration file:
     `$ sudo nano /etc/tor/torrc`